marlin-anil/Ubuntu-Learning/Ansible/playbook-creation.md

 ```

 ```
-# This is other creation playbook with using variable, following this command to reate file playbook
+# This is other creation playbook with using variable, following this command to create file playbook
 vi playbook.yml
 ---
 - name: Install and Ensure the Apache2 service started